-If you bill Tricare and feel that you may be the target of an audit, investigation, or indictment you don’t need just any criminal defense attorney, you need one who understands the complexity of health care and TRICARE.
-Chapman Law Group is a team of skilled healthcare attorneys including former healthcare fraud prosecutors, health law attorneys, and seasoned criminal defense attorneys who are well equipped to understand the complexity of the healthcare industry and effectively work to resolve allegations of TRICARE fraud.
-Chapman Law Group has achieved fantastic results drastically reducing overpayments during audits and obtaining, in some cases, dismissal of health care fraud charges.
+Chapman Law Group’s team of skilled, national healthcare attorneys include former healthcare fraud prosecutors, health law attorneys, and seasoned criminal defense attorneys.
+We understand the complexity of the healthcare industry, and we effectively work to resolve allegations of TriCare fraud.
+We at Chapman Law Group has achieved fantastic results in drastically reducing overpayments during audits and obtaining, in some cases, dismissal of health care fraud charges.